 Campus visits are an essential part of the college admission and decision process.
 Nothing can replace the experience of visiting a campus to experience the feeling and to help determine whether the school is a good fit for your student.
 Most campus visits are similar – a presentation by admission staff, maybe a student panel, possibly an interview, and a campus tour.
 That will give your student an overall feeling for a school, but may not give the total picture.

 It may be important for your student to dig a little deeper in order to get a real feel for a school.
 Grabbing a snack or a meal in the dining area may help, talking to some current students (not just admission tour guides) may help, just sitting in the Student Center or on a bench on campus may help.
-But during the course of your student’s college career, she may spend close to 2000 hours in class.
+But during the course of your student’s college career, they may spend close to 2000 hours in class.
 One important tool for judging the feel of a college is sitting in on one, or more, classes.

 Many colleges offer class visits as part of their campus visit options.
 However, your student may need to specifically ask about visiting a class.
 Most schools have a list of potential classes that students may visit.
 It may be necessary to make an appointment and/or contact the professor in advance, or the college may simply suggest that your student show up a few minutes before a class and ask the professor’s permission.
-Some schools may provide a current student to escort your student to class and introduce her to the professor.
+Some schools may provide a current student to escort your student to class and introduce them to the professor.

 If your student is interested in visiting a class while on campus, here are a few things to remember: